 Having extra methyl groups at your immune system’s disposal can help it work efficiently without wearing you down.

-Why is folate important during pregnancy, when trying to conceive, and when facing fertility challenges?
+Why is folate important during pregnancy and preconception?

 Folate is especially important for pregnancy.
 During pregnancy, folate supports a baby’s healthy neural tube development and is very important in the early weeks.
 Recommended folate intake increases during pregnancy and breastfeeding to fuel rapid growth and help prevent neural tube defects in the fetus.